 Pg.
-23 5.
-The rate of return on the Market Value of Assets was 29.20% for the July 1, 2020 to June 30, 2021 plan year.
-The return on the Valuation Value of Assets (Retirement only) was 8.26% for the same period after considering the recognition of current and prior years' investment gains and losses.
-This resulted in an actuarial gain when measured against the assumed rate of return of 7.00%.
-This actuarial investment gain decreased the average employer contribution rate by 0.75% of pay.
-As part of the review of the assumed long-term rate of return on investments and other assumptions in the next triennial experience study scheduled before the
+24 6.
+The rate of return on the Market Value of Assets was 7.28% for the July 1, 2022 to June 30, 2023 plan year.
+The return on the Valuation Value of Assets (Retirement only) was 6.38% for the same period after considering the recognition of current and prior years' investment gains and losses.
+This resulted in an actuarial loss when measured against the assumed rate of return of 7.00%.
+This actuarial investment loss increased the average employer contribution rate by 0.37% of pay.